 In this work, monthly averages of each product are used.
 The use of monthly means mitigates possible jumps introduced by incremental assimilation over a time window of several days.
-A common time period from 1997 to 2010 is chosen In order to avoid any dynamical spin-up in the early years of the simulation from some for products starting in the late eighties or early nineties (e.g. UR025.4 and GLORYS2V4), and because UR025.4 ends in 2010, a common time period from 1997 to 2010 is chosen.
-Despite the fact that Additionally, subsurface ocean observations are scarcer before the 2000s (i.e. prior to the full deployment of Argo floats), and a more recent period is selected to consistently assess the product uncertainties and their variability. the total meridional transports for the periods 1997-2010 and 2000-2010 do not differ significantly.
+In order to avoid any dynamical spin-up in the early years of the simulation for products starting in the late eighties or early nineties (e.g. UR025.4 and GLORYS2V4), and because UR025.4 ends in 2010, a common time period from 1997 to 2010 is chosen.
+Despite the fact that subsurface ocean observations are

+150 scarcer before the 2000s (i.e. prior to the full deployment of Argo floats), the total meridional transports for the periods 1997-2010 and 2000-2010 do not differ significantly.

-160 2.3 Observational estimates and surface heat flux products
+2.3 Observational estimates and surface heat flux products

-The large-scale transports are compared to the 34 high-density XBT-based estimates (XBT-AX18; Garzoli and Baringer, 2007) and recent observational studies in the Southern Atlantic.
-The 34 repeat XBT eruises from 2002 to 2013, with have transport estimates at 35°S and 30°S given from by Majumder et al. (2016).
-The Recent observational studies are also used for comparison, which employ different methodologies to calculate the SAMOC and MHT between 35°S and 20°S, as follows: (i) an Argo climatology (Dong et al., 2014), (ii) altimetry synthetic profiles based on the correlation of the AVISO SLA and isotherm depths (Dong et al., 2015), and (iii) dynamic height fields from Argo and AVISO SSH (Majumder et al., 2016) are used together with wind fields to estimate the total transports.
+The large-scale transports are compared to the 34 high-density XBT-based estimates (XBT-AX18) in the Southern Atlantic from 2002 to 2013, with transport estimates at 35°S and 30°S given by Majumder et al. (2016).
+Recent observational studies are also used for comparison, which employ different methodologies to calculate the SAMOC and MHT between 35°S and 20°S, as follows: (i) an Argo climatology (Dong et al., 2014), (ii) altimetry synthetic profiles based on the correlation of the AVISO SLA and isotherm depths (Dong et al., 2015), and (iii) dynamic height fields from Argo and AVISO SSH (Majumder et al., 2016) are used together with wind fields to estimate the total transports.
 The MHT based on integrating the Liu et al. (2015) surface heat flux product southward of 80°N is also computed for the 1997-2010 period.
 This product uses top of atmosphere net radiation flux from CERES modified by the ERA-Interim atmospheric transports.
-Finally, Tthe North Brazil Current (NBC) transports from 2000 to 2004 (Schott et al., 2005) and from 2013 to 2014 (Hummels et al., 2015) are also included for comparison.
+The North Brazil Current (NBC) transports from 2000 to 2004 (Schott et al., 2005) and from 2013 to 2014 (Hummels et al., 2015) are also included for comparison.
 These NBC estimates are based on high-frequency velocity measurements from a moored western boundary array section located at 11°S. Finally, WOA13 temperatures (Locarnini et al., 2013) from 1995 to 2012 are also compared with the temperatures from the ORAs and FRMs.